sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 | 0x06 | 0xEC | 0x40 | TINTC | Set interval time for auto-cleaning to 60480[10s] | 42 4D 06 EC 40 01 C1 |
 | 0x07 | 0x00 | 0x0A | TCLEAN | Set cleaning time to 10 seconds | 42 4D 07 00 0A 00 A0 |

+Commands to change settings on the sensor such as MAVE or TCLEAN require you to put the sensor into passive mode first.
+Once you send a command such as MAVE to the sensor, you will receive back the exact same command (i.e. you will read back a 7-byte record from the sensor).

 ### UART Demo: Arduino

-In the [demo source code](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/GP2Y1040AU0F/sharp_gp2y1040au0f_demo_uart.ino), the Arduino hardware serial port is used only for printing output to the Arduino Serial Monitor at 9600 baud.
+In this [demo source code](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/GP2Y1040AU0F/sharp_gp2y1040au0f_demo_uart.ino), the Arduino hardware serial port is used only for printing output to the Arduino Serial Monitor at 9600 baud.
 The actual UART communication with the GP2Y1040AU0F sensor is done through a software serial port connected to Arduino digital pins 10 and 11.
 However, because the Arduino digital pins use 5V while the GP2Y1040AU0F TXD and RXD pins use 3.3V logic, it is necessary to use a 3.3V-to-5V logic level converter in the circuit.
 The following figure shows the connections using Arduino Uno.

 ![GP2Y1040AU0F Arduino circuit for UART](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/images/sharp_gp2y1040au0f_circuit.png)